TakoiHirokazu/kaggle_commonLit_readability_prize/README.md

  # Train
  `$ sh bin/train.sh`

- Since the training results vary depending on the hardware, please use the following hardware to reproduce the results.
+ Training results vary depending on the hardware, so if you want to reproduce the results, you need to change the hardware according to the model.
  However, please note that the results for ex131.py(deberta-v2-xlarge), ex194.py(deberta-v2-xlarge), ex216.py(deberta-v2-xxlarge) and ex407.py(funnel-transformer-large) could not be reproduced even if the hardware is the same and the seed is fixed.
 Also, I hadn't fixed the seed in the pretrain of roberta-base, so if you want to reproduce ex237.py, please use  [here](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm).
-Hardware is the number of the Hardware listed above.

 | exp | Hardware|
 | ---- | ---- |